dawg/site/guide/user_guide.md

 > Two instruments that each contain a score that was created using the `Piano Roll`.
 Both of these scores are stored within a `Pattern`.

 ## Piano Roll
 The `Piano Roll` allows you to sequence notes (aka a score) for a specific [Instrument](#instruments).
 Each score is associated with exactly one [Instrument](#instruments) and belongs to exactly one `Pattern`.
-To start a score, make sure you have a `Pattern` selected, then right-click an `Instrument` and click `Open in Piano Roll`.To return to a score, just use the same commands as above.
+To start a score, make sure you have a `Pattern` selected, then right-click an `Instrument` and click `Open in Piano Roll`.
+To return to a score, just use the same commands as above.
 See the [Sequencer](#sequencer) section to learn how to sequence notes.

 <img-modal src="https://i.ibb.co/bQD3Rph/Screenshot-from-2019-03-10-21-01-39.png" alt="Piano Roll"></img-modal>
 > A `Piano Roll` with a basic sequence of notes.

 ::: tip Info
-**Scores** is a generic term that is commonly used for sheet music.
-Although the `Piano Roll` does not actually create sheet music, we have adapted the term to suit our needs.
+**Score** is a generic term that is commonly used for sheet music.
+Although the `Piano Roll` does not actually create sheet music, we have adopted the term to suit our needs.
 [See here](https://en.wikipedia.org/wiki/Sheet_music) for more information about the relationship between sheet music and scores.
 :::

 ## Sequencer